Summary: Remote work while traveling is risky. Learn essential cybersecurity tips to protect devices, data, and personal safety during business trips.

 Millions of people work remotely, often thousands of miles away from head offices.
 Other workers regularly travel the globe like digital nomads.
-Remote work like that is liberating and convenient but can also be risky.
+Remote work like that is liberating and convenient, but can also be risky—especially when it comes to business travel security.

 Work devices constantly store and transmit confidential data.
 Laptops might contain project accounts or reports on corporate strategy.
 Some may even hold client data or provide access to central customer databases.

-Cybersecurity for travelers is a top priority, especially for the secure remote worker managing sensitive data.
-This article will examine the core travel risks and suggest simple ideas to secure data and devices.
+Cybersecurity should be a top priority for modern professionals, especially remote workers managing sensitive data.
+This article will examine core risks associated with business travel safety and suggest simple ways to secure data and devices.

 What are the significant risks when working remotely?

-Here are the most common risks associated with remote work.
+Here are the most common risks associated with business travel and remote work:

 1. Public Wi-Fi